Global Payroll 20 min

 to clipboard

-No matter how big your business, no one likes to get sued.
-The financial costs of handling the lawsuit can be significant, and if things don’t go your way, the settlements can be substantial.
+No matter how big your business is, no one likes to get sued.
+The financial costs of handling business lawsuits can be significant, and if things don’t go your way, the settlements can be substantial.

 When you’re building a cross-border team, your exposure to risk can increase, especially if you misclassify contractors.
 Global employment lawsuits can be varied in cause, ranging from breach of contract to intellectual property disputes.
 It’s enough to keep legal, finance, and HR all awake at night.

-This guide covers common reasons international employers face lawsuits and the best strategies to avoid legal trouble abroad.
+This guide covers common reasons international employers face lawsuits.
+We also go over examples of companies being sued, and the best strategies to avoid legal trouble abroad, and how to handle business litigation if it happens.

 Intellectual property violation lawsuits